Gradebook settings explained - Staff Guide

 Grade Schema

 If you use letter as the grading format, the Grading Schema provides a breakdown of how percentages are mapped to letter grades.
-Following the April 2023 update, you can also create additional Grading Schema.
-This means you can have assessments linked to different schemas.
+You can have more than one schema, meaning you can have assessments linked to different schemas.
 For example, you may want some assessments to display a score out of 100 (the default) whilst other assessments just display Pass or Fail.
 To create a new schema, click Add:

 To edit/delete existing rows in the schema, select the relevant three dot icon.
 To add a new row, put your mouse between rows and select the + icon as it appears.